3urobeat/spotify-playlist-similarity-checker/README.md

 # spotifyPlaylistSimilarityChecker
- Compares all song titles in your playlist and compares them to find duplicates
+Fetches all song titles in your playlist and compares them to find duplicates